 speaker

 President

 Sure.
 Thanks, Rob.
 And as you know, we've been very selective on our sales.
 We are not looking to just sell to sell.
-We are looking to see our office portfolio as a vacancy factor of 7%.
-But as we look to sell, it's going to be opportunistic at this point in time as well as we want to make sure that we backfill that income that we may be losing with industrial income.
+Our office portfolio has a vacancy factor of 7%.
+But as we look to sell, it's going to be opportunistic at this point in time, as well as we want to make sure that we backfill that income that we may be losing with industrial income.
 So I think we will identify four or five that we will sell here during the year.
 But if we see something opportunistically on the sales side relative to office, we'll take it.
 We know it's important to continue to drive down that office portfolio.
-But again, I would reiterate it is performing.
+But again, I would reiterate, it is performing.

+speaker